London Travel Guide

 The London Eye is the most popular paid-for attraction for enjoying great views of London.
 Having a total height of 440 feet it creates rather annoying lines if you didn’t book the ticket in advance.
 Consider online booking to avoid them.
 The cost of one ticket is 20 GBP, but you can get 2for1 by revealing your Travelcard and vouchers.
 The Ferris wheel is located near the Tube stations of Waterloo and Westminster.
 Head for Exit 1.
 From my point of view, the attraction is overpriced, so you can save the money for more pleasant sights.

-In order to enjoy London’s architectural masterpieces (as well as gorgeous views of the city) you will have to overcome almost 500 steps of the St. Paul’s Cathedral.
-Don’t forget to climb to the Whispering gallery right under the Dome or higher to Stone and Golden Gallery, and experiment with whispering a word in one of its parts so it can be easily heard in another one.
+In order to enjoy London’s architectural masterpieces (as well as gorgeous views of the city) be sure to overcome almost 500 steps of the St. Paul’s Cathedral.
+Climb to the Whispering gallery right under the Dome or higher to Stone and Golden Gallery to carry out an experiment.
+Whisper a word in one of its parts so it can easily be heard in another one.
 When buying tickets online it will cost you 16 GBP, otherwise be ready to pay 18 GBP when buying at the gate.

 Budget travelers might argue that it’s just a waste of money to pay such a large sum for beautiful views and they are right.
 As you don’t have to pay money to enjoy the magnificent panorama of the city.
 You just have to know the right place.
-Great photos can be made at the Ally Pally observation deck, even at night from Waterloo Bridge you get superior pics.
+You can take awesome photos at the Ally Pally observation deck.
+Even at night you get superior snapshots from Waterloo Bridge.
 Be sure to climb to the top of the Parliament Hill to escape the hustle and bustle, and enjoy the spirit of this place.
 You can get there from Hampstead Tube station.

 If you find yourself in the London on Sunday and looking, go to Brick Lane for a cheap meal.
 Wide variety of cheap food, outdoor market and unique spirit of the place are weighty reason to visit it.
 The market is open from 10am to 5pm, and is very popular with residents due to various trinkets and decent goods at affordable prices.
 Don’t forget your camera, as Brick Lane is a cult place for London’s graffiti artists.